The story behind Murano glass

 Murano stickers

-In addition to the many glassblowers on Murano having refined and individualized their style keeping with tradition, they also needed to be able to individualize their glass art with stickers representing the factory in which the glass piece was produced.
+In addition to the many glassblowers on Murano having refined and individualized their style in keeping with tradition, they also needed to be able to individualize their glass art with stickers representing which glassblower the object was produced from.
 When you look at pictures of Murano glass or find something in a market that you think might be from there, look for a small sticker that says Murano on it.
-These will rarely be the same, as there is a different version depending on which glass factory produced it, but is a sure sign that you are dealing with original Murano glass.
-Unfortunately, it happens that the owners of Murano glass peel off the sticker, as it is not always put in the most appropriate places - therefore you cannot rule out standing with an original piece of Murano glass just because there is no sticker!
+These will rarely be the same, as there is a different version depending on which glassblower produced it, but is a sure sign that you are dealing with original Murano glass.
+Unfortunately, it happens that the owners of Murano glass peel off the sticker, as it is not always placed in the most appropriate places - therefore you cannot rule out having an original piece of Murano glass just because there is no sticker!

 Vintage Murano giant mushroom lamp